elephantscale/es-training-new/machine-learning/slides/Unsupervised-Generic.md

 ## How to Find the Best K?

 * Practical approach

-     - Number of Clusters (K) is usually determined by the application need
+* Number of Clusters (K) is usually determined by the application need

-     - We want our customer base clustered into 5 groups (too many would be hard to manage)
+* E.g. We want our customer base clustered into 5 groups (too many would be hard to manage)

 Notes: